SecorD0/pretty-utils/README.md

 ⠀Read a JSON file and return a Python list or dictionary.

 ⠀Accepted arguments:
-- path (str) — path to the JSON file
+- path (str or tuple or list) — path to the JSON file

 ⠀Returns list or dict — the Python list or dictionary.